ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-data-file.markdown

 ## Advanced import options

+Click the **Advanced** button at the bottom of the options view for the following import features.

 ### Transform Script

 ![Figure 3.
 Advanced Import Options - Transform Script](images/import-from-file-advanced-transform-script.png "Advanced Import Options - Transform Script")